dimanikulin/dimanikulin/README.md

 |Trubnikov Enterprise|Donetsk|1999–2005     |IT guy      ||Technical support of OS and software                |

 For more details, please [see](./MyDetailedExperience.md)

-# What projects are currently occupying most of my time?
-- I am currently learning software architecture and
-- I am looking to collaborate on developing [my product](https://github.com/dimanikulin/fva)

 # Education:
 | Name                                      | Place  | Duration            |  Major Subjects      | Marks Obtained | Degree                 |